curlsloth/NYU-HPC-4-newbies/README.md

 First, start an interactive job with adequate compute and memory resources to install packages.
 The login nodes restrict memory to 2GB per user, which may cause some large packages to crash.
 ```
-srun --cpus-per-task=2 --mem=10GB --time=04:00:00 --pty /bin/bash
+srun --cpus-per-task=2 --mem=10GB --time=04:00:00 --pty /bin/bash  # request a compute node

 # wait to be assigned a node

 singularity exec --overlay overlay-15GB-500K.ext3:rw /scratch/work/public/singularity/cuda11.6.124-cudnn8.4.0.27-devel-ubuntu20.04.4.sif /bin/bash

-source /ext3/env.sh
-# activate the environment
+source /ext3/env.sh # activate the environment
 ```

-After it is running, you’ll be redirected to a compute node.
-From there, run singularity to setup on conda environment, same as you were doing on login node.

 **Option 1: pip install (it works, but not recommended)**

 You can install PyTorch using `pip` as an example:
 ```
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
 pip3 install jupyter jupyterhub pandas matplotlib scipy scikit-learn scikit-image Pillow
 ```

 **Option 2: create a new conda env with specified packages (recommended)**

-*This is the option we use in the following tutorial.*
+*This is the option we use in the following sections.*

 I recommend using conda to ensure compatibility among packages.
 Execute this line:

 ```
 conda create -n pytorch-ac8888 pytorch jupyter jupyterhub pandas matplotlib scipy scikit-learn scikit-image Pillow
 ```
 Where the `pytorch-ac8888` is the name of the conda environment.
-You can replace that with whatever you want.
+You can replace that with whatever name you want.

-After it is done, you can activate your conda environment:
+Once it is done, you can activate your conda environment:

 ```
 conda activate pytorch-ac8888
 ```

-Why creating a conda environment within a image which is already dedicated for a project?
-It is because very likely you will need a couple of environments to do different analyses due to incompatibility among the packages you want to use, or you may want to duplicate your environment as a safe copy before upgrading any packages.
+You may ask: Why creating a conda environment within a `.ext3` file, which is already dedicated to this project?
+It is because very likely that you will need a couple of environments to do different analyses due to incompatibility among the packages, or you may want to duplicate your environment in case upgrading some packages disrupts the whole environment.

 **Option 3: recreate a conda env from `.yaml` file (may not alway work)**